CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9D - Solar Eclipses.md

 - The sunrise lobe between $P_1$ and $P_2$
 - The sunset lobe between $P_3$ and $P_4$

-I will give the calculation of the limiting points for $T = 16:00$ in full.\
+I will give the calculation of the limiting points for the time $16:00$ in full.\
 For this time, we have:
 ```math
 \begin{align}